10gic/vanitygen-plusplus/README.md

 https://legacysecuritygroup.com/index.php/projects/recent/12-software/35-oclvanitygen-compiling-and-use

 A Linux binary is included.
-(Compiled on 64bit Debian Testing)
+(Compiled on 64bit Debian Testing) A Windows binary is also included.
+(Compiled on Win10 64bit)

 NOTE: All arguments are case sensitive!
 Using GPU(oclvanitygen) requires correct drivers be installed openCL and appropriate dependencies.